 - The Religious and educational needs of all children will be addressed whether they are of a Catholic faith or not

 - Worship will help all children grow spiritually and help them develop in self-esteem.

 - Teachers will be responsible for planning and the delivery of Collective Worship taking into account additional educational needs in accordance with the school SEN policy.

 Daily morning, before/after lunch, end of the day prayers.

 During Advent and Lent, additional opportunities for prayer and worship are provided and we pray the Rosary during the months of October and May (see below).
 During these special times of the Church's year, children have the opportunity to take home 'prayer bags' with items in that help to tell the story of the season and give them the chance to pray at home with their parents.

 The children are also given the opportunity for confession with our priest, when appropriate.

 The children regularly take part in Mass both in school and within the parish, every half term.
 These Masses include: a Welcome Mass, Harvest, All Saints, Advent, Epiphany, Ash Wednesday, Holy Thursday, Leavers, as well as celebrating Holy Days of obligation etc. The parish and parents are warmly invited to all acts of worship and these will be advertised on the school's newsletter and within the parish newsletter.
 Liturgies also feature throughout the year, such as Remembrance.

-During Advent, the children have the opportunity to take home a prayer bag full of things they could use to help them focus their thoughts and prayers at this special time.
-It includes ideas for children and parents and the opportunity to record their thoughts.
+During Advent, the children have an opportunity to take home a prayer bag of things that will help them focus their thoughts and prayers at this special time.
+It includes ideas for children and parents, and offers an opportunity for them to record their reflections.